OECD 202, Regulation (EG) Nr. 440/2008 C.2, DIN EN ISO 6341, DIN 38412-L30

 Daphnids are small crustaceans that belong to the zooplankton and play an important role as filtering organisms in the aquatic ecosystems of stagnant waters.
 The purpose of this test is to determine the immobilisation of the Cladoceran Daphnia magna by test substances or wastewater.

 The daphnids are exposed to the test substance in a defined test medium.
-After 24 or 48 h, the mobility of the used daphnids is examined.
+After 24 or 48 h, the mobility of the daphnids is examined.
 The dose-effect relationship is calculated by a statistical software.
 From this the 50% effect concentration (EC50) related to the mobility of the daphnids can be calculated as final result.

 Test substance properties